Tuesday, March 7, 2023

 When I taught my son #Ridit and many other students about Python, I had to cover the subject of the Design Patterns implemented in Python.

-Here is the Command Pattern being implemented in Python.
+Here we go. - the Command Pattern being implemented in Python.

 We have taken the same Restaurant problem which has Chef, Waiter, and Order classes participating in this design pattern.